1. Prerequisites

 nano .env

-We are using OpenAI Realtime API so we don’t need any other vendor to use.
+For now we are using OpenAI Realtime API so we don’t need any other vendor to add.

 Without valid API keys, the agent will fail silently.
 Ensure you have valid keys before proceeding.